Erik de Vogel: Career

 De Vogel played the role of Hoofdpiet between 1994 and 1997 during the annual arrival of Sinterklaas in the Netherlands.
-He also appeared in this role in the 1995 television film Pepernoten voor Sinterklaas and in the television show Telekids.
-De Vogel also made a cameo appearance in the 2019 film De Brief voor Sinterklaas.
+Erik van Muiswinkel succeeded him in this role.
+De Vogel also appeared in this role in the 1995 television film Pepernoten voor Sinterklaas and in the television show Telekids.
+He also made a cameo appearance in the 2019 film De Brief voor Sinterklaas directed by Lucio Messercola.

-In 2005, he had a guest role in the film Deuce Bigalow: European Gigolo.
+In 2005, he had a guest role in the film Deuce Bigalow: European Gigolo directed by Mike Bigelow.

-In 2019, he played the lead role in the film Nachtwacht: Het Duistere Hart.
+In 2019, he played the lead role in the film Nachtwacht: Het Duistere Hart directed by Gert-Jan Booy.
+He also appeared in multiple episodes of De TV Kantine.

+De Vogel played a role in the drama television series Een moord kost meer levens.
+The television series is based on the 1994 book of the same name by crime journalist Peter R. de Vries.
+The show aired on Videoland.

+As of May 2025, De Vogel and Caroline de Bruijn are scheduled to appear on stage in the show Dial M for Murder.

 Personal life

 De Vogel has a daughter with Caroline De Bruijn.
 De Bruijn plays the role of Janine Elschot in Goede tijden, slechte tijden.